BrazenCloud/powershell/README.md

 Connect-Runway -Email <email> -Password (ConvertTo-SecureString '<password>' -AsPlainText -Force)
 ```

-In the future, PSRunway will support securely caching the credentials.
+In the future, Runway will support securely caching the credentials.

 ## Samples